jeanleecole/archive/pages/Projects/metzerott_formatted.md

 And trade began to fall off.

 Karl Metzerott had a certain reputation in his own quarter of Micklegard for the excellence of his work.
 His shoes were not fancy shoes, he was wont to say, but he used only the best leather, and they were every stitch hand-made.
 One pair of them would outlast two pairs of machine-made shoes, he said, and then be half-soled to look as good as new.
-But there was no denying that the machine-made shoes were cheaper to begin with, whatever they might be in the end; and when business is bad all over the country, money as tight as wax, and the air filled <p class="pagenum">Begin page 53</p>with rumors of a general financial crisis, and complaints of over-production,&mdash;whatever that may be,&mdash;why, people will wear the cheapest things they can find.
+But there was no denying that the machine-made shoes were cheaper to begin with, whatever they might be in the end; and when business is bad all over the country, money as tight as wax, and the air filled <hr><p class="pagenum">Page 53</p>with rumors of a general financial crisis, and complaints of over-production,&mdash;whatever that may be,&mdash;why, people will wear the cheapest things they can find.
 Perhaps they reason that the sooner the things wear out the sooner will the demand catch up with the supply, and the evil of over-production be remedied; or perhaps it is simply that if a man have five dollars to buy shoes for his entire family, he must make it go as far as it will, rather than spend it all on one member (or pair of members), letting the rest go barefoot.
 As to what he shall do when the cheap shoes are gone, why, he must just resort to the expedient of which the rest of us avail ourselves when everything else has proved unsuccessful,&mdash;he must trust in Providence.

 Whatever the cause, Metzerott saw his best customers pass his door in machine-made shoes; but he did derive a sort of cynical pleasure from noticing how soon the shoes were brought to him to be mended and patched.